 Utility Billing Rates and Administrative Fees

 Castle Rock has been using a tiered water rate structure for more than 20 years.
-In more recent history, the structure became individualized for each resident.
+In a tiered structure, the more water you use the more you would pay.
+Fees are progressively charged at a higher rate.
+Nationally, tiered structures have proven successful in encouraging conservation.

 - View previous year's water rates for all customer classes:

 The indoor water budget is based on your individual household's water consumption for the winter.
 The outdoor water budget is calculated based on the irrigated area and evapotranspiration (ET).
 Your water budget is individualized for your household consumption.
 Whether you have all grass, or a xeric landscape, you only pay for the amount of water you actually use.
 It's all part of Castle Rock's proactive measures to ensure there is water for our future.

 If you have any questions concerning the water budget rate structure, email us.

 Water usage charges